 💾 We have mapped our courses, webinars and meet-ups to the DigCompEdu framework.
 Gradually we are adding tags and labels with areas of DigCompEdu to our website.
 In the end, we will have all our actions labelled and linked to the DigCompEdu framework which will allow visitors to choose a training course or other action that helps develop specific competencies.

 💾 Together with the University of Copenhagen, and the University of Akureyri we are preparing for the awareness-raising actions to be held in our institutions.
-DigCompEdu framework is not widely known in our local context, therefore we need to prepare a ground for further, strategic implementation of the framework.
-During workshops and webinars, we will plant a seed and educate our colleagues on the European framework and the necessity of developing teachers’ digital literacy.
+The DigCompEdu is not well known in our local context, therefore we need to prepare a ground for further, strategic implementation of the framework.
+During workshops and webinars, we will introduce our colleagues with the European framework and trigger discussions and reflection on the necessity of developing teachers' digital literacy.

 💾 In the meantime, we are populating project canvas with short- and long-term actions dedicated to our three main beneficiaries: university decision-makers, supporting units and academic teachers.
+Later in the project, we will use them to create roadmaps for each institution.
 Here are some examples of the actions.
-Later in the project, we will select a number of actions to create roadmaps for each institution.

 💾 Finally, we are working on the Polish version of the DigCompEdu framework.
 We cooperate with representatives of local teaching institutions and communities to raise the awareness of the framework and CUTE project and to better adjust the tool to our local context.